spine-tools/Spine-Toolbox/README.md

 #### Installation fails

-Please make sure you are using Python 3.9 or later to install the requirements.
+Please make sure you are using Python 3.9 or later to install the requirements (check above for supported Python versions).

 #### 'No Python' error when installing with pipx